When we meet

 Warm-up: We start at 7.30pm with a fairly gentle physical and voice warm-up which is designed to help everyone arrive, relax and ease into singing gradually.
 We would really appreciate it if you would arrive on time.
 However, if that is impossible then please come in quietly.

 Singing: All the songs we sing are learned by ear so you don’t need to be able to read music, although sometimes women who do will look at a copy of the music when it’s available.
 Some women keep a song book with their own song words/parts in.
-If you want help learning your part to a particular song the Musical Director often sends out parts recordings by e-mail.
+If you want help learning your part to a particular song the Musical Director often sends out parts recordings by e-mail; these are also available on the website (click here)

-Break: We have a tea-break for 15 minutes at about 8.40pm – we put 20p into a jar each week to cover the cost of tea and biscuits.
+Break: We have a tea-break for 10-15 minutes at about 8.30pm – we put 20p into a jar each week to cover the cost of tea and biscuits.
 Let the tea monitor know if there’s something you’d like to drink that’s not in the box.
+Currently (thanks, Covid-19) we’re still encouraging people to chat outside, but this is not mandatory.

 We have a Yahoo group for BOS members so that we can communicate with each other about BOS choir business, performances, choir social events and send out recordings of parts for songs we are learning.
 You will be asked for your details and someone will explain how this works when you join.